erikaderstedt/erikaderstedt.github.io/2012-08-14-nspersistentdocument-with-file-wrappers.md

 ---
-title: "Core Data with file wrappers"
 date: 2012-08-14 18:44
-comments: true
 categories: [Cocoa, Core Data]
 ---
+# Core Data with file wrappers

 NSPersistentDocument doesn't support file wrappers out of the box.
 Apple provides some sample code, ["File wrappers with Core Data Documents"](http://developer.apple.com/library/mac/#samplecode/PersistentDocumentFileWrappers/Introduction/Intro.html), that shows you how.
 I used this design in the current version of my main app, which shipped back in december 2010.
 With the new auto-save and versioning system introduced in OS X 10.7, the code got a lot hairier.
 I eventually managed to get autosave working well with file wrappers, but only after I had experienced quite a few edge cases (with Dropbox folders, for example).
 The code was… ugly.
 <!-- more -->
 When Apple rolled out the first preview of OS X 10.8, I wasn't surprised to find that my code was broken.
 A few months, a lot of debugging and a couple of filed Radars later, I was still far from working code.
 Finally, I took a step back and looked at the contract for NSDocument and subclasses: